melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-reminder-flu.md

 The response deadline is ==consent deadline==.

-If you do not respond, you’ll be sent automatic reminders.
+If you do not respond, you’ll get automatic reminders.
 Responding will stop reminders.

 If you cannot use the online form, you can respond over the phone using the contact details below.
+Replies to this email cannot be accepted as consent.

 ### Your data